sbarton272/sbarton272.github.io/_posts/2023-10-23-time-management-tips.md

 - [Methods like Pomodoro](https://todoist.com/productivity-methods/pomodoro-technique) can help you manage these time intervals ([Pomofocus](https://pomofocus.io/), [TogglTrack](https://toggl.com/track/), [Be Focused Timer](https://apps.apple.com/us/app/be-focused-focus-timer/id973134470?mt=12)).

-**How to Keep Track of it All Don’t try to keep it all in your head.**
+**How to keep track of it all don’t try to keep it all in your head.**

 - Tons of little things will come at you during the day.
 You’re only physically capable of remembering about 7 of them so rather than fight the chaos write down these tasks as they come.